GSA/digitalgov.gov/content/posts/2014/07/2014-07-01-multilingual-digital-content.md

 slug: multilingual-digital-content
 date: 2014-07-01 10:00:13 -0400
 title: Multilingual Digital Content
 summary: 'Federal agencies are required to provide meaningful access to government information to people with limited English proficiency.
 This applies to your agency&#8217;s digital content too.
-You need to determine how much information you need to provide in other languages, based on an assessment of your audience.
-The need is increasing The number of people who'
+You need to determine how much information you need to provide in other languages, based on an assessment of your audience.'
 authors:
   - lgodfrey
   - lmartinez